 So what can you do if you find yourself in this situation?
-Or if you’ve already “been there and done that” and want to be better prepared next time?
+Or what if you’ve already been there and done that and want to be better prepared next time?
 Here are a few suggestions.
-(And I’d love to have your suggestions too!
+(I would love to have your suggestions too!
 If you have ideas for constructive ways to handle this, please share in the comments below!)

 1. Remember that people who are critical of homeschooling are (usually) simply uninformed!

 First of all, I’d like to say that, even though it’s very hard not to feel belittled, unsure, or just plain angry when friends and relatives (and sometimes even total strangers!) make these comments and ask these questions, remember that most people who are critical of homeschooling are simply uninformed.
 They honestly have no idea what a wonderful educational option homeschooling really is!

 No, it’s not polite for them to bring it up in a negative or accusatory manner; that’s true.
 But instead of responding the same way, be aware that often, they are coming from a place of simply not knowing about homeschooling. (and some of these suggestions will be helpful to you in informing them, so keep reading!)

 2. Keep in mind that sometimes–not always–those who criticize us for homeschooling are a little bit envious.

 They may know that homeschooling is a really great option, but they may be too afraid to step out there and give it a try.
 Or maybe they think they can’t do it for financial reasons.
 Or perhaps they mistakenly feel like we look down on them for sending their children to school.
 They might mistake our enthusiasm for feelings of superiority.
 Keeping this possibility in mind may make it easier for you to respond in a positive, information-sharing way.

 3. Impossible as it may seem, try not to get angry.